-Now many families need wide-open spaces indoors and out.
-Whether you have downsized and have regrets, or you have been trying to make do in a small starter home, the time has come to rethink your space—more square footage might better serve you and your family.
+There’s no denying the cozy quaintness of a smaller home, but reality is that many families need wide-open spaces indoors and out.
+Whether you’ve previously downsized and have regrets or you’ve been trying to make do in a small starter home, the time has come to rethink your space—more square footage might better serve you and your family.
 Here are some of the most compelling reasons for upgrading to a larger, more expansive property.

 Work from home

-For many professionals, a home office has often been an afterthought relegated to a spare bedroom or the corner of a basement bonus room.
-Now, however, the home office is not only important, it’s essential.
-In addition, in homes where two people are working, one home office will no longer do.
-Both adults need space to work, along with privacy for conference calls and Zoom meetings.
+For many professionals, a home office has often been an afterthought, relegated to a spare bedroom or the corner of a basement bonus room.
+As remote and hybrid-remote work has become more ubiquitous, however, the home office has become more than just helpful—it’s also essential.
+It’s harder to have a work-life balance when you work in your home.
+Having a home office or dedicated work space will help you avoid distractions and be more productive.
+And in homes where two people are working, one home office may not be enough.
+Both adults need space to work, along with privacy for conference calls and Zoom meetings, and that can be impossible to find in a smaller house.

-You’ll want to add opportunities for outdoor play and recreation in those larger outdoor spaces.
-Private pools, which were once seen as a liability in many markets, are enjoying new-found popularity.
+Larger outdoor spaces also offer more opportunities for outdoor play.
+Private pools, which were once seen as a liability in many markets, are enjoying newfound popularity.
 Even homes with private tennis courts are a hot commodity in some luxury markets.
 For homeowners with small children, desirable outdoor recreational features include large play structures or room for sports and other active-play opportunities.

 For homeowners trying to avoid the gym, an indoor workout room or fitness studio may be a coveted feature.
 You may consider mounting large mirrors and a barre in a bonus room and replacing carpeting with hardwood flooring to create a dance studio or makeshift indoor gym.

-As families continue to spend more time together under the same roof, there’s an increased need for sources of interest and entertainment.
+It’s always fun to go out as a family, but sometimes it’s just as nice to stay home.
+In a bigger house, there’s increased space for different sources of interest and entertainment.
 Upgraded amenities, such as media rooms with up-to-date audio-visual technology, can offer opportunities for family fun and a way to change up old routines.

 Additional outdoor spaces or secondary spaces within the home can provide another way to enhance home life and keep everyone more comfortable.
 An outdoor she-shed or man cave can offer an opportunity for privacy and uninterrupted relaxation.
 A pool house or guest suite may be a necessity for returning adult children or elderly parents.